-The Interdepartmental Studies Program offers a undergraduate major, where students choose one of four tracks for the major: applied human services, business studies, health science, or an individualized plan of study.
-The individualized plan of study track is selective; students must apply and be admitted to this track before they may declare it.
-The other three tracks are open; students may declare them without an application.
-All course offerings and more detailed requirements are available in the UI General Catalog.
+The Interdepartmental Studies Program offers a undergraduate major, where students choose one of three tracks for the major: applied human services, business studies, or health science.
+Detailed requirements for the major are available in the UI General Catalog.

 CLAS Residence Requirement

-Courses offered by the Departments of Biochemistry, Microbiology, Economics, and Science Studies (formerly Science Education) are offered by the Colleges of Medicine, Business, and Education.
+Courses offered by the Departments of Biochemistry and Molecular Biology (BMB, or BIOC prior to fall 2022) and Microbiology and Immunology (MICR) are offered by the Carver College of Medicine.
 Courses offered by these departments do not generally count for the CLAS residence requirement.
-However, if you earn a major from one of these departments, the credit hours of the courses applied to the major will be counted toward the CLAS residence requirement.
+However, if you earn a major from one of these departments, the credit hours of the courses that are applied to the major from these department course codes will be counted toward the CLAS residence requirement.
 Only the undergraduate majors from the departments listed above qualify for this exception.

 For more information, visit the Requirements for a Bachelor's Degree (CLAS Residence Requirement) policy.